 By 11 I was at the town launch near Dedham Square.
 It’s not a good launch area in low water unless you’re really into wading through lots a mud to get to the water.
 My plan with a large group of people had been to use the launch there as a regrouping spot as we paddled, but I’ll have to rethink that.

 The stretch northward from the Ames Street bridge to Marie Louise Kehoe Park, another potential regrouping spot, is wider and more open to the wind than the previous section.
-It took me about an hour to get there.
+It took me about an hour for that section.
 The park itself, and the town beach across the river from it, was the recreational hub of the river in the early 1900’s, and along the way to it, a couple of gathering spots, Moseley’s on the Charles and the Old Irish Alehouse, also attest to the social magnet the Charles River has been through the years.
 Moseley’s was built in 1905 and is one of the oldest surviving dance halls in the country.
 It also attracted boaters, who would anchor nearby and enjoy the music.
 The building housing the Alehouse, which has been serving food for more than 100 years, was home to three different canoe clubs in the early to mid-1900’s.

 From the park the river goes north a bit, then west through Cow Island Pond, and the change of direction meant the wind was less of a bother.
 In a half hour I was at the entrance to the Long Ditch, on the left just before a railroad bridge.
 From there it was a nice, very narrow half-mile ride down to Needham Street and the 20-yard portage at the end of the Ditch.